flyve-mdm/glpi-plugin/_posts/static/2017-12-08-getting-started.md

 In order to create it, you only have to click in the "+" button on the Fleet section, name it and click on add.

-To add the policies go to the Fleets section and select your Fleet by clicking on it, with the left side menu you can add all the [policies](#our-policies) you require your fleet to have.
+To add the policies go to the Fleets section and select your Fleet by clicking on it, with the left side menu you can add all the [policies](#some-of-our-policies) you require your fleet to have.

 ![Creating Fleets](https://raw.githubusercontent.com/Naylin15/Screenshots/master/glpi/fleet.gif)

 Once you assign the devices to the Fleet, all the policies will be immediately applied!

-## Our Policies
+## Some of our Policies

 * Password, set the specifications as
   * Lenght